markyoder/wasp_clone/wasphive/README.md

     }
 ```

-  - ***Notes:*** This input passes validation against the provided schema because both input elements (i.e. `test/should_exist_one` and `test/should_exist_two` exist in the schema and no schema validation rules are broken (no other rules exist for the input elements provided in the input).
+  - ***Notes:*** This input passes validation against the provided schema because both input elements (i.e. `test/should_exist_one` and `test/should_exist_two` exist in the schema and no schema validation rules are broken, as no other rules exist for the input elements provided in the input.

 Input example that **FAILS** validation on schema above:
 ```javascript